zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/aws-authentication.md

 #### Domain Model {#domain-model}

 The domain model is a data model that describes the information in your application domain in an abstract way.
-For more information, see [Domain Model](/refguide/domain-model/).
+For more information, see [Data in the Domain Model](/refguide/domain-model/).

 You can view the domain model in the **App Explorer** in the **AWS Authentication** > **Domain model** section.
 The following entities are relevant for signature version 4 headers authentication: